Choices and Changes: Motivating Healthy Behaviors

 At the end of the workshop, participants are asked to commit to trying out one or two new motivational/behavior change counseling strategies for several weeks and then to evaluate the outcomes associated with these approaches.

-The Institute for Healthcare Communication (IHC) takes responsibility for the content, quality, and scientific integrity of this CME /CE activity.
-IHC is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to sponsor continuing medical education for clinicians.
-This course is designated by IHC as a continuing medical education activity meeting the criteria for up to 23 hours in Category 1 of the Physician’s Recognition Award of the American Medical Association.
+The Institute for Healthcare Communication takes responsibility for the content, quality and scientific integrity of this CE/CME activity.
+The Institute for Healthcare Communication is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+The Institute for Healthcare Communication designates the Choices and Changes: Motivating Healthy Behaviors faculty course for a maximum of 23 AMA PRA Category 1 Credits™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.